ghaida-av/phishing-link-detection-app/COMPLETE_DOCUMENTATION.md

 ### 1. Machine Learning Model (`backend/detector.py`)

 #### Purpose
-Analyzes URLs and extracts features to predict if they are phishing attempts.
+Analyzes URLs and extracts features to predict if they are phishing .

 #### Key Functions